BBQ Sauce Recipe

 What to Serve with Homemade BBQ Sauce

-Barbecue sauce is one of those super-versatile condiments that makes almost anything taste better, especially when grilling season rolls around!
-It’s delicious brushed over smoke ribs in the electric smoker, chicken skewers, electric smoker pulled pork, slow cooker pulled chicken, or even bacon wrapped shrimp.
+It’s delicious brushed over smoked ribs in the electric smoker, chicken skewers, electric smoker pulled pork, slow cooker pulled chicken, or my bacon wrapped shrimp.

 You can also use it as a glaze for smoked meatloaf or as a dipping sauce for chick fil-a chicken nuggets or air fried onion rings!